Tianyaz97/rf_backdoor/README.md

 ## Self-Supervised Learning Methods
-In this paper, we mainly evaluate two popular methods (generative and contrastive) from the below repository:
+In this paper, we mainly evaluate two popular methods (generative and contrastive) from the below repositories:

 LIMU-BERT: https://github.com/dapowan/LIMU-BERT-Public

 CL-HAR: https://github.com/Tian0426/CL-HAR

+Some of the modeling codes in our paper are adopted from these two repositories.

 ## Citation
 <pre>